Shiva Devale No. 2

 Do note that visitors are required to remove their footwear when entering any grounds considered sacred.
 It was now about 1 in the afternoon and I still remember the heat of the bricks on the terrace burning the bottoms of my feet as I walked around the stupa.
 To deal with the heat, those not accustomed to walking barefoot – i.e. most westerners – sometimes bring socks to wear.
 It would be interesting to know if this “solution” is acceptable – or if it still considered disrespectful in the eyes of the locals.
 On another note, I did walk around the stupa clockwise as seems to be the custom in Sri Lanka (but not, I might add, at Buddhist sites in Myanmar, where other taboos seem to be more important).

 Back on the bike again, I headed over to what would be my last site visit of the day.
-Somewhat dehydrated, needing some lunch, and feeling the heat of the day, i had hit my limit.
+Somewhat dehydrated, needing some lunch, and feeling the heat of the day, I had hit my limit.
 I am glad, however, that I did not turn back right then and there but headed over to the Gal Vihara Buddhas.
 What I would see is the most impressive of Polonnaruwa’s various sites – superbly executed rock carvings on a large-scale which are still in remarkable shape given their age.

-Carved into a south-facing granite rock face are a series of Buddha figures in various poses.
-The images above and below show the first of the four – a seated Buddha shown in the mediation pose (Dhyana mudra) and in the state known as samadhi.
+Carved into a south-facing granite rock face is a series of Buddha figures in various poses.
+The images above and below show the first of the four – a seated Buddha shown in the meditation pose (Dhyana mudra) and in the state known as samadhi.
 The 4.6 meter high (15′) figure was originally contained within an image house built around it.
 Parts of the brick wall foundation and a few sockets where wooden beams would have been inserted into the rock face are still evident.

 Next to the seated Buddha – and inside an artificial cave cut into the rock – is another seated Buddha in the same pose.
 It is apparently 1.4 meters high (4’7”).
 The area was not open to the public when I was there.
 The image below shows the entire Gal Vihara site with the seated outdoor Buddha on the extreme left and then the scaffolding in front of the Samadhi Buddha in the cave.
 Also visible are a standing Buddha figure and a reclining Buddha.